wermos/website/lessons/3d-basic-rendering/volume-rendering-for-developers/ray-marching-get-it-right.md

 Now so far we considered that the scattering and absorption coefficient which we have been using to control how "opaque" the volume is (remember that the higher these coefficients, the more opaque the volume) is uniform across the volume itself.
 In the scientific literature, this is often referred to as a **homogenous participating medium**.
 This is generally not the case with "volumes" in the real world.
 Think of clouds or smoke plumes for example.
 Their opacity varies spatially.
 We then speak of **heterogeneous participating medium**.

 We will only see how to simulate volumetric objects with varying densities in the next chapter, but for now, let's just say that we want some kind of variables that will scale our scattering and absorption coefficient globally.
 Let's call this variable density.
-We will use it to scale both $\sigma_a$ and $\sigma_s$ as follows (changes in red):
+We will use it to scale both \(\sigma_a\) and \(\sigma_s\) as follows (changes in red):

 ```
 ...